rootx90/Cyber-Security-Notes/01-CEH-notes/03-Module/16_lecture-M3.md

 	- STEP 3.1 : if we try to do `ls` , `ifconfig` , `help` - then no output/reply coming
 	- so it means "netcat" tool not able to work properly for Telnet service/protcol <br>- means "netcat" tool is not for making remote connection with a system <br>- this tool can make a connection with FTP , but it can't work with Telnet for remote access of a system
 	- so we'll not use netcat
-	- Q : why we'll not use "netcat" tool ✔ <br>Ans : cuz it's making a connection , but we don't want to make connection with a system<br>- we need remote access via Telnet service/protocol - but "netcat" tool not meant to use of this <br>- also we'll not use `nmap` tool cuz it's used for network scanning , not for getting remote access of a system
+	- Q : now why we'll not use "netcat" tool ✔ <br>Ans : cuz it's making a connection , but we don't want to make connection with a system<br>- we need remote access via Telnet service/protocol - but "netcat" tool not meant to use of this <br>- also we'll not use `nmap` tool cuz it's used for network scanning , not for getting remote access of a system
 - so Telnet is a service/protocol which gives remote connection & <br>Telnet is on every system to get the remote connection of that system ✔
-- STEP 4 : so let's use `telnet` tool to connection for Tenet service/protocol : `telnet -v 192..168.224.128 23`
+- STEP 4 : so let's use `telnet` tool to build connection for Tenet service/protocol : `telnet -v 192..168.224.128 23`
 	- output : error cuz "telnet" tool doesn't support `-v` option , so remove it ✔
 	- STEP 4.1 : so `telnet 192..168.224.128 23` , output : we'll get complete remote connection of that victim's system <br><img src="../notes-pics/03-Module/16_lecture/16_lecture-10-M3.jpg" alt="" width="500"/>
 	- & Victim will not get any idea what we're doing on his/her system i.e "Metasploitable2"